Target Recalls Wooden Toys Because Of Possible Choking Hazard

 Retail giant Target is recalling nearly half a million wooden toys because they could pose a choking hazard for children.

 USA Today reported that the retailer is recalling a number of Bullseye’s Playground brand wooden toy vehicles.
-The items being recalled include a caboose, Santa in a sleigh, train, police car, firetruck, taxi, digger and an ice cream truck.
+The items being recalled include a caboose, Santa in a sleigh, train, police car, firetruck, taxi, digger, and an ice cream truck.
 The items were sold in individual packages for one dollar and also sold in a package that included an assortment of eight of the items.

 The U.S. Consumer Product Safety Commission website estimated that about 495,000 of the small toys were sold between October and November in 2018.